ceng240/ceng240.github.io/index.md

 ## Announcements

-### About Registration: Students in probation status must wait for add-drop period where there will be a small increase in course capacity.
-You won't be able to take the course by visiting the course coordinators.
+### About Registration: We will remove the cGPA criteria on 27th of February at 2:00 PM meaning that anyone who wants to register the course will be able to take it as long as the desired section is not full.
+However, register only to those sections that fully fits your schedule since we will not provide any assistance with course clashes.
 * **Section capacities will start to be updated on 25th of February, 2025 at 1:00 PM.**

-  Students from all departments who are **on probation** and meet **at least one** of the following conditions will be eligible to register for the course:
-  - Received a grade of **DD, FD, FF, or NA**
-  - Have **not taken the course before**
-  - Have **taken the course and withdrawn**

   Please make sure to check the registration system accordingly.